pkoch/cv/README.md

 # Paulo Köch
-Portuguese citizen, currently living in Porto. paulo.koch@gmail.com, +351 934 902 555, <https://github.com/pkoch/cv>.
+Portuguese citizen.
+Currently living in Porto. paulo.koch@gmail.com, +351 934 902 555.

 Looking for a technical leadership role with a medium team (~6 people) with some hands-on time (> 20%).